ubccr/akrr/docs/notes/singularity_notes/singularity_hpcc_deployment.md

 	- That also didn't work..... unsure what's going on
 	- The weirdest thing is that it seems to work fine if I'm just running the image in the terminal

+- UPDATE: So Ben helped me a whole bunch.
+There was the error with the md5sum2 that just gave a bunch of weird stuff, saying it couldn't make the temp directory and stuff like that.
+The singularity thing ran fine when I sshed into the node and ran it, but it didn't work when I did sbatch.
+Turns out the problem happens with sbatch bc it sets the environment TMPDIR to be /scratch/[jobid] whereas with the salloc stuff TMPDIR wasn't set.
+So at the beginning of the job I just did unset TMPDIR and the md5sum2 thing worked fine/as expected